Table of Contents

 Discovery and First Navigation

-The Strait of Magellan was first navigated by the Portuguese explorer Ferdinand Magellan during his expedition of 1519–1522, which ultimately became the first circumnavigation of the globe.
-While searching for a western route to the Spice Islands, Magellan’s fleet entered a natural passage at the southern tip of South America in October 1520.
-The strait—winding, treacherous, and flanked by rugged terrain—took over a month to traverse.
-The successful crossing proved that a navigable link existed between the Atlantic and Pacific Oceans, a discovery that upended contemporary geographic assumptions and opened the door for future Pacific exploration.
+The Strait of Magellan was first successfully navigated by the Portuguese explorer Ferdinand Magellan during his pioneering expedition from 1519 to 1522, which ultimately became the first circumnavigation of the Earth.
+Seeking a western maritime route to the Spice Islands (the Moluccas), Magellan’s fleet entered this naturally formed passage at the southern tip of South America in October 1520.
+The strait itself is a complex labyrinth of narrow channels, unpredictable currents, and rugged coastlines, which meant the fleet spent over a month carefully navigating its twists and turns.
+This feat disproved earlier geographical misconceptions that South America was a continuous landmass blocking westward passage to the Pacific and revealed a navigable link between the Atlantic and Pacific Oceans, opening the door for extensive Pacific exploration and trade.

 Geography and Strategic Importance